The Board of Directors

 Leslie Nodtvedt, Gleaning Program Coordinator

 Leslie began her professional career in 1980 as the In-Court Clerk for United States District Court Judge William T. Beeks.
 In 1984, she switched professions and accepted a position as an Account Coordinator with Revlon, Inc. in the Prestige Fragrance Division.
 She remained in the fine fragrance industry for ten years holding Account Executive and Senior Account Executive positions with several nationally recognized fragrance companies, including Revlon, Parlux and The Fragrance Group.
 In 1994, Leslie again shifted careers into designer eyewear, accepting a position as Northwest Regional Manager for Modo Eyewear.
 She remained with Modo until 2005 where she reached the position of Western United States Territory Manager.
 In 2005, Leslie retired from Modo Eyewear and began to pursue interests as a volunteer with several local Seattle charities.
-Additionally she is informally involved in support activities for the Meals on Wheels Program, the Northshore Senior Center and Raven Rock Ranch.
+In addition to her work with Greater Seattle Cares, Leslie also supports the Northshore Senior Center and Habitat for Humanity.”